autocore-ai/AutowareAuto/docs/tutorials/index.md

 Tutorials {#tutorials}
 =========

-# Introduction {#tutorials-introduction}
+Each tutoral is a standalone resource to introduce and inform developers about usage of Autoware.Auto for autonomous vehicle application development.

+Some tutorials provide broad overviews of a particular topic.
-Tutorials provide a deep dive into the technical reasoning and how-to behind application implementation.
+Others are much more in-depth, diving deep into the technical reasoning and know-how behind using Autoware for a particular type of application, or how a particular feature works.

-The tutorials are highly technical, and are useful for beginner and advanced Autoware.Auto developers.
+Choose tutorials that are appropriate to your skill level and your particular needs from Autoware.Auto.
+Tutorials that are suitable for a beginner are marked as such.

+- @subpage perception-stack
-- @subpage example-tutorial
+- @subpage lgsvl